hilbigan/mlscraper-rust/README.md

 - **Better performance**: Instead of testing $O(2^n)$ possible selectors, we generate CSS selectors randomly and improve them iteratively using a basic genetic algorithm.
+See performance comparison below.
-- **Smaller footprint**: mlscraper (Python) was killed by oomkiller on my machine while processing a 30kb HTML file.
-This version has no problems with many documents and attributes (although we could use some Multithreading) -- see `examples/big.rs`.
+- **Smaller footprint**: mlscraper (Python) was on occasion killed by oomkiller on my machine while processing a 30kb HTML file.
+Our implementation has no problems with many documents and attributes (although we could use some Multithreading) -- see `examples/big.rs`.
 - **Proper handling of missing data**: We allow values to be missing from